 Many of the houses in the village feature two of the local stone types - Clunch,

-a hard form of white chalk and Carr stone an attractive, rust-coloured sandstone.
+a hard form of white chalk and Carr stone an attractive,

-These materials are frequently combined with brick, flint and cobbles resulting in the variety of individual patterns featured in this part of the county.
+These materials are frequently combined with brick, flint and cobbles resulting in the variety of individual patterns featured in this part of the

 Much of the land here is very flat and only a few metres above sea level.
 To the south of the village agriculture is evident everywhere with fields of cereal crops, vegetables